 Thanksgiving greeting card wording

 We all give gratitude around Thanksgiving, which is why it’s the perfect occasion to share thankfulness for everyone who’s impacted your year.
-Send special Thanksgiving greetings to teachers, first responders, or anyone else who kept you semi-sane during these pandemic days.
+Send special Thanksgiving greetings to teachers, friends, and family to let them know you’re thinking of them during the holiday.

 Happy thanksgiving gourdgeous.
 Your ride-or-die will be as happy as the smiling pumpkins when this colorful card hits their inbox.